How you choose to promote events can have a direct impact on how successful that event is.

-- You can remind users about the event as it gets closer.
+- Remind users about the event as it gets closer.

-While the average person might think of LinkedIn only as a tool for finding a new job or filling in a position, this platform also has plenty of potential for things like event promotion.
+While the average person might think of LinkedIn when looking for a new job or filling a position, it also has plenty of potential for things like event promotion.

-There are a few different ways that you can do this, but they all revolve around the proper creation of a LinkedIn profile.
+There are a few different ways to do this, but they all revolve around the proper creation of a LinkedIn profile.

 Even if you’re a small business, there’s no reason you shouldn’t create a LinkedIn page for your company.